bytedreamer/Aporta/docs/AportaCoreAbstractions.md

 ```

+**Database:** Drivers are saved to the extensions table in the Aporta database.

 ## Reader
 The part of the device that reads the credentials from a card or badge.
 A reader is assigned to a [door](#door) as either allowing Access into a building or Access out of a building.